dxmv/fitness_app/client/README.md

 - [ ] Can add infinite sets to the workout
 - [ ] Can add sets with 0 reps
 - [ ] Figure out what to do when the user updates the set
+- [ ] Vibration pattern can be changed in settings

 ## Alerts: